Special needs education

 The National Council for Special Education

-The National Council for Special Education (NCSE) is a statutory body with particular functions in relation to special needs education.
-Its main functions are:
+The National Council for Special Education (NCSE) works with the Department of Education to improve the delivery of special needs education.

 Special Educational Needs Organisers

-The NCSE employs over 80 Special Educational Needs Organisers (SENOs) who are responsible for allocating additional teaching and other resources to support the special educational needs of children with disabilities at local level.
+SENOs are responsible for resources to support the special educational needs of children with disabilities at local level.
+SENOs are local points of contact for parents and guardians and schools.

 The National Council for Curriculum and Assessment

-The National Council for Curriculum and Assessment (NCCA) is a statutory body.
-One of its functions is to advise the Minister for Education and Skills on the curriculum and syllabus requirements of students with disabilities or with special educational needs.
+The National Council for Curriculum and Assessment (NCCA) advises the Minister for Education on the curriculum and syllabus requirements of students with disabilities or with special educational needs.
 The Council has published Guidelines for Teachers of Students with General Learning Disabilities.

 The NCCA has also produced draft guidelines for teachers of exceptionally able students.